michaeldonnelly/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 ##### Bulk Data Access IG Usage

 This IG leverages the [BulkData Access IG]({{site.data.fhir.ver.buldataIg}}/index.html) defined by HL7 Infrastructure WG for enabling authentication and authorization between various actors involved in the workflows.
+The Bulk Data Access IG is being referenced to use the SMART on FHIR Backend Services Authorization requirements only.
+The Bulk Data operations related to exporting data for a cohort (Group) or a patient or system level export is not used for this IG.

 #### Implementation Requirements

-##### SMART on FHIR Backend Services Authorization Requirements
+##### SMART on FHIR Backend Services Authorization Requirements from the Bulk Data Access IG

-This section outlines how the SMART on FHIR Backend Services Authorization will be used by the Central Cancer Registry (CCR) Reporting Content implementation guide.
+This section outlines how the SMART on FHIR Backend Services Authorization (from the Bulk Data Access IG) will be used by the Central Cancer Registry (CCR) Reporting Content implementation guide.

-* The system actors namely EHRs, Backend Service App, Trusted Third Party and the Central Cancer Registry are required to use the SMART on FHIR Backend Services Authorization mechanisms as outlined below for the following interactions
+* The system actors namely EHR, backend services app, Trusted Third Party and the Central Cancer Registry are required to use the SMART on FHIR Backend Services Authorization mechanisms as outlined below for the following interactions:

-    * Backend Service App accessing data from the EHR
+    * HDEA accessing data from the EHR.
-    * Backend Service App posting data to the Central Cancer Registry data store.
+    * HDEA posting data to the Central Cancer Registry data store.

-* System actors acting as servers (EHRs, Trusted Third Parties and Central Cancer Registry) **SHALL** advertise conformance to SMART Backend Services by hosting a Well-Known Uniform Resource Identifiers (URIs) as defined in the [Bulk Data Access IG Authorization Section]({{ site.data.fhir.ver.bulkIg }}/authorization/index.html#advertising-server-conformance-with-smart-backend-services) specification.
+* The system actor acting as a server (e.g., EHR, Trusted Third Party, and Central Cancer Registry) **SHALL** advertise conformance to SMART Backend Services by hosting a Well-Known Uniform Resource Identifiers (URIs) as defined in the [Bulk Data Access IG Authorization Section]({{site.data.fhir.ver.bulkIg}}/authorization/index.html#advertising-server-conformance-with-smart-backend-services) specification.

-* System actors acting as servers **SHALL** include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [Bulk Data Access IG Authorization Section]({{ site.data.fhir.ver.bulkIg }}/authorization/index.html) specification.
+* The system actor acting as a server **SHALL** include token_endpoint, scopes_supported, token_endpoint_auth_methods_supported and token_endpoint_auth_signing_alg_values_supported as defined in the [Bulk Data Access IG Authorization Section]({{site.data.fhir.ver.bulkIg}}/authorization/index.html) specification.

-* When System actors act as clients (Backend Service App), they **SHALL** share their JSON Web Key Set (JWKS) with the server System actors (EHRs, Trusted Third Party and Central Cancer Registry) using Uniform Resource Locators (URLs) as defined in the [Bulk Data Access IG Authorization Section]({{ site.data.fhir.ver.bulkIg }}/authorization/index.html#registering-a-smart-backend-service-communicating-public-keys) specification.
+* When a system actor act as a client (HDEA), they **SHALL** share their JSON Web Key Set (JWKS) with the server System actors (EHRs, Trusted Third Party and Central Cancer Registry) using Uniform Resource Locators (URLs) as defined in the [Bulk Data Access IG Authorization Section]({{site.data.fhir.ver.bulkIg}}/authorization/index.html#registering-a-smart-backend-service-communicating-public-keys) specification.

-* System actors acting as clients **SHALL** obtain the access token as defined in the [Bulk Data Access IG Authorization Section]({{ site.data.fhir.ver.bulkIg }}/authorization/index.html#obtaining-an-access-token) specification.
+* The system actor acting as a client **SHALL** obtain the access token as defined in the [Bulk Data Access IG Authorization Section]({{site.data.fhir.ver.bulkIg}}/authorization/index.html#obtaining-an-access-token) specification.

 * For the Central Cancer Registry Reporting use cases, EHRs **SHALL** support the system/*.read scopes.

 * The Central Cancer Registry **SHALL** support the system/*.read and system/*.write scopes.

-* The healthcare organization's existing processes along with the EHRs authorization server **SHALL** verify consent and other policy requirements before allowing the Backend Service App to access the data to be included in the central cancer registry report.
+* The healthcare organization's existing processes along with the EHRs authorization server **SHALL** verify consent and other policy requirements before allowing the HDEA to access the data to be included in the central cancer registry report.

 ##### Knowledge Artifact and Knowledge Artifact Repository Requirements

-* Central Cancer Registry **SHALL** create a Knowledge Artifact following the constraints identified by the [MedMorph Provisioning requirements]({{site.data.fhir.ver.medmorphIg}}/provisioning.html#creating-knowledge-artifacts)
+* The Central Cancer Registry **SHALL** create a Knowledge Artifact following the constraints identified by the [MedMorph Provisioning Requirements]({{site.data.fhir.ver.medmorphIg}}/provisioning.html#creating-knowledge-artifacts).

-* Central Cancer Registry **SHALL** publish the value sets required to trigger a cancer report for a patient with an encounter diagnosis of cancer.
+* The Central Cancer Registry **SHALL** publish the value sets required to trigger a cancer report for a patient with an encounter diagnosis of cancer.
 This can be published in the Central Cancer Registry FHIR Server or a separate Knowledge Artifact Repository.

-* Central Cancer Registry **SHALL** republish the value sets when the list of concepts comprising the value sets change.
+* The Central Cancer Registry **SHALL** republish the value sets when the list of concepts comprising the value sets change.

-* Central Cancer Registry **SHALL** create the Knowledge Artifact following the constraints identified in [ccrr-plandefinition](StructureDefinition-ccrr-plandefinition.html).
+* The Central Cancer Registry **SHALL** create the Knowledge Artifact following the constraints identified in [ccrr-plandefinition](StructureDefinition-ccrr-plandefinition.html).

 * The Central Cancer Registry **SHALL** implement the Knowledge Artifact Repository requirements as outlined in the [MedMorph RA Knowledge Artifact Repository Requirements]({{site.data.fhir.ver.medmorphIg}}/CapabilityStatement-medmorph-knowledge-artifact-repository.html).